HCMID/HCMID.github.io/index.md

 -   [conference papers,  publications, and funded research](hof) from members of HC MID Club
 -   [map HC MID outside of Worcester](where)

-## Special events
+## Other special events

+- In February, 2018, we hosted a [manuscripts hackathon](https://hcmid.github.io/ms-hackathon-2018/)!
-We occasionally host [presentations from others](hosted), and participate in the program of Digital Classicist New England.
+- We occasionally host [presentations from others](hosted), and participate in the program of Digital Classicist New England.

 ## Mission Statement